Disadvantaged Funding (Pupil Premium) 2021-2024

 The 'disadvantaged funding' is an allocation of funding provided to schools reduce the attainment gap between the highest and lowest achieving pupils.
 The amount received is dependent on the number of children who are eligible (these include those children who have claimed for free school meals at any time in the last six years children, children looked after by the local authority and children of armed service personnel.)

-Funding for 2018-19 is £1320 per pupil.
+Funding for 2021-22 and 2022-23 is £1320 per pupil.

 The Dfe requires us to produce a three year pupil premium strategy.

 We have formulated our strategy based on evaluations in 2019,academic year (2020/21) and evaluations up to July 2023.